Scatter Feeding Dogs: A Step-by-Step Guide To Our Favourite Calm Enrichment Activity!

 If that happens to you, don’t feel like the walk is a failure and a write-off.
 These things happen and are often out of our control.

-What you can do though is help your dog recover emotionally.
-Again, this is where scatter feeding comes in.
+What you can do is help your dog recover emotionally.
+Again, this is where scatter feeding can come in.

-Once he is home and has physically settled down (1.5 hours post-walk is my general rule), I scatter feed on the lawn to help him get those much-needed calm sniffs.
+Once he is home after a high arousal experience, and has physically settled down (at least 2 hours post-walk is my general rule), I scatter feed on the lawn to help him get those much-needed calm sniffs.
 Then let him sleep undisturbed!

 FAQ